vanessalane/employee-manager/README.md

 # Employee Tracker

 ## Description
-A Node/Express app that allows users to manage their employees.
+A Node/Express CLI app that allows users to manage their employees.

 **Possible Actions**
 - View All Departments